MehdiArc/How-change-scoreboard-style-to-hive-style/README.md

-#How change scoreboard style to hivestyle and change colors
+# How change scoreboard style to hivestyle and change colors

 ``So lets start it :``

-• download this img
+• photo below is an example...
 > <b>hive_scoreboard_entry.png</b><br><br>

   ![](hive_scoreboard_entry.png)